In PowerPoint, YouTube videos are the only online videos you can insert at this time.

 In PowerPoint, on the Insert tab of the ribbon, do one of the following:

-In PowerPoint 2013 or 2016, click Video > Online Video.
+In PowerPoint 2013 or newer versions, click Video > Online Video.
 Right-click the From a Video Embed Code box, click Paste to paste the embed code, and click the arrow.

 In PowerPoint 2010, the ability to play a YouTube video is broken, as explained in the section below.
 You can insert a video by following the instructions in the next paragraph, but PowerPoint 2010 isn't able to play the video.

 In PowerPoint 2010, click Video > Video from Web Site.
 Right-click the Insert Video From Web Site box, click Paste to paste the embed code, and click Insert.

 Important: If you see Video from Web Site in the drop-down menu but it is disabled or grayed out, make sure you have Adobe Shockwave Player installed.

 On the Slide Show tab, click From Current Slide to view and play the embedded video.
 You may need to click the video placeholder to get the preview image to appear the first time.

 If your video doesn’t embed correctly, read Requirements for using the PowerPoint YouTube feature and ensure that you have the necessary updates installed for your version of PowerPoint.